Minds On

 In this learning activity, you will explore a few key treaties of relevance during this period and explain the significance of these agreements to various people in Canada.

-After exploring the video, complete the chart outlining what you might already know about treaties and their effects on Indigenous Peoples in Canada and what you wonder about treaties in Canada.
+After exploring the quote, complete the What I Know About Treaties chart in your notebook or using the following fillable and printable document, or in a method of your choice.
+List what you might already know about treaties and their effects on Indigenous Peoples in Canada and what you wonder about treaties in Canada.

 What I Know About Treaties